 So, what does it take to make ending poverty possible?
 It takes hard work, fervent observation and an unflinching investment in the strengths of those we serve.
 We’re not afraid of being wrong.
 We’re committed to finding the most effective methods for ending poverty.
 We’re evaluating the current programs from a place of transparent authenticity and using everything at our disposal to test new models.

-“But while so many live in need, we must do better.
-To accept the status quo would be to turn our back on the millions of Americans seeking self-sufficiency and the pursuit of happiness.”
+While so many live in need, we must do better.
+To accept the status quo would be to turn our back on the millions of Americans seeking self-sufficiency and the pursuit of happiness.

 of people in Fort Worth live

 below the poverty line

 It’s time we find a brand new way to end poverty.

 We need to start on a new trajectory that has the potential to truly transform the lives of the people we serve.
 That’s the idea behind the Padua Pilot.

 A new definition about what it really means to be out of poverty.
 A new assumption that removes the stigmas surrounding poverty and is honest about the challenges the poor face.
 A new kind of collaboration that brings together our best efforts.

 What if we told you that with Padua, an end to poverty is achievable?

 of adults in Texas have no